sabina-elkins/sabina-elkins.github.io/README.md

 Hi!
 My name is Sabina.
 I am a machine learning engineer at Korbit, and an MSc Student in Computer Science at McGill University studing under Professor Jackie Cheung!
 I am passionate about NLP and a list of ever growing topics in the field of machine learning.
-I look forward to connecting with you.

 ![me](./images/profile.jpeg)